Gym-ANM: Reinforcement Learning Environments for Active Network Management Tasks in Electricity Distribution Systems: Gym-ANM

 \section{Gym-ANM}

 In this section, we propose Gym-ANM, a framework that can model a wide range of novel sequential decision-making ANM tasks to be solved by RL agents.
 Each Gym-ANM task is provided as a Gym \cite{brockman2016openai} environment $E$ that we describe by the MDP $(\mathcal S, \mathcal A, \mathcal O, p_0, p, r, \gamma)_E$.
+Our formalization of these MDPs follows closely, and was inspired by, the work of Gemine et al. in \cite{gemine2017active}.

 For mathematical convenience, the set of electrical devices $\mathcal D$ connected to the grid is divided into three disjoint subsets $\mathcal D_G$, $\mathcal D_L$, and $\mathcal D_{DES}$, so that $|\mathcal D_G| + |\mathcal D_L| + |\mathcal D_{DES}| = |\mathcal D|$.
 The set $\mathcal D_G$ contains the generators, $\mathcal D_L$ the loads, and $\mathcal D_{DES}$ the DES units.
 Generators represent devices that only inject power into the grid, such as renewable energy resources (RER) $\mathcal D_{RER} \subset \mathcal D_{G}$ or other traditional power plants $\mathcal D_G - \mathcal D_{RER}$.
 Loads group the passive devices that only withdraw power from the grid.
 Storage units, on the other hand, can both inject and withdraw power into/from the network.
 The only exception is the slack generator $g^{slack} \in \mathcal D_G - D_{RER}$, assumed to be the only device connected to the slack bus.
 The slack bus is a special bus used to balance power flows in the network and provide a voltage reference.
 The slack bus can also either inject or withdraw power into/from the network, such that the total generation remains equal to the total load plus transmission losses, at all times.